PascalObengPoku/Samsung-Retail-Sales-Analysis/README.md

 Retail businesses often struggle to:

--Identify which products drive the most revenue
+- Identify which products drive the most revenue

--Understand sales pattern across time
+- Understand sales pattern across time

--Optimize inventory and marketing strategies
+- Optimize inventory and marketing strategies

 This project aims to solve these challenges by analyzing historical sales data and extracting meaningful insights.